silvenon/silvenon.com/_drafts/testing-react-and-redux-pt1.md

 },
 ```

-It really doesn't get more complicated than that, that's all the configuration I use in my current project.

-Let me explain it line by line:
+Let me explain this line by line:

 [ava-config]: https://github.com/avajs/ava/tree/402a7d5978a18bb04c22ee40579b089ee5f6234a#configuration